 - A scarf, hat, eyes, nose, mouth, arms, and buttons

-The kids were encouraged to be as creative as they could with the required items.
-Then, they had to write a descriptive paragraph about their snowman.
+Encourage students to be as creative as they can with the requirements.
+That will give them more details to draw from when writing a descriptive paragraph about their snowman.

 Time to Get Descriptive

-Once their snowman was created, they were ready to describe it!
+Once the snowman is created, kids are ready to describe it!

-- Use adjectives to describe each of the parts of their snowman.
+- Use adjectives to describe each part of their snowman.

 - Write their “sloppy copy”.